Demystifying The Dolomites: How To Plan A Fall Trip

 The first time I heard the word Dolomites in passing, I confused it with the Annamites in Vietnam and then promptly forgot about it for years.
 I’ve forgiven myself because, truthfully, outside of Europe and the skiing community, most people didn’t know much about this picturesque mountain range in the Northeastern Alps of Italy – until recently.
+And what shame that is.

 Between the efforts of social media’s influencers and its algorithm, places like the Dolomites entered into the wider public’s consciousness and in a most visually spectacular way.
 That photograph of a lone hiker standing above the clouds in front of towering mountain peaks or the one of the little church in a wide valley with an imposing wall of forest behind (we would ultimately skip these iconic Dolomites spots after doing our research).
 It was now a trendy must-visit destination for so many travelers, including myself.